 Tipping in Cuba: It Really Helps

-People working in service industries are usually paid an hourly rate, and yet this is still a fairly low income on a global level.
-Most Cubans will make around $12 to $25 per month.
+People working in the service industry are usually paid an hourly rate and yet this is still a fairly low income on a global level.
+Most Cubans will make around USD$12 to USD$25 per month.
 This sounds amazingly low, but remember that the cost of living in Cuba is also amazingly low.
-Having said that, your 10% tip will be very welcome, and is expected.
-Your server is not being nice simply to receive tips, but that extra cash can go a long way to the average Cuban.
+Having said that, your tip will be very welcome and has become an expected addition to the bill, rather like in the US.
+That extra bit of cash can go a long way to supporting the life of an average Cuban.

-It’s a good idea to have a few 1 CUC notes on hand when staying in a hotel.
-When your bags are carried to your room, a 1 CUC tip is acceptable.
-You might be in the habit of leaving a tip for your maid on the day you check out, but when tipping in Cuba, it’s more appropriate to leave 1 CUC for the maid, each day.
-Just leave it in the room and the maid will know it’s for them.
-Most larger hotels and resorts have an abundance of staff on hand, all there to offer you the highest level of service possible, and for extra helpful service, 1 CUC will be much appreciated.
+It’s always a good idea to have a few small EURO or USD notes on hand when staying in a hotel for tipping individual staff members for small acts of help.
+For instance, when your bags are carried to your room, a 1 EURO or USD tip is not only acceptable, but should be offered.
+It’s also worth noting that while you might be in the habit of leaving a tip for your maid on the day you check out of a hotel, but when tipping in Cuba, it’s more appropriate to leave 1 EURO or USD for the maid, each day of your stay.
+Simply leave any tips in the room and the maid will know it’s for them.

-Many public toilets, and toilets in stores and restaurants will have an attendant on hand at all times, diligently keeping things clean after each usage.
-This is a crappy job, both figuratively and literally, so you should offer a small tip when using the facilities.
-Aim for around 50 cents (CUC), but it you might want to double this when using luxury establishments.
+Many public toilets, and toilets in stores and restaurants will have an attendant on hand at all times, diligently keeping things clean after each and every usage.
+This is a crappy job, both figuratively and literally, so you should expect to offer a small tip when using the facilities.
+Aim for around USD $0.50 cents ordinarily, though you might want to double this when using more luxury establishments.